Snehasich/SCT_WD_4/README.md

 ### 🚀 Features

-- ✅ Add new tasks with title and date/time
+- ✅ Add new tasks with a title and scheduled date/time
-- 📅 Schedule tasks using native datetime-local input
+- 📅 Schedule tasks using a `datetime-local` input
-- ✏️ Edit task title and scheduled time
+- ✏️ Edit task title and reschedule the task
-- 🗑️ Delete tasks easily
+- 🗑️ Delete tasks with one click
-- ✔️ Mark tasks as completed (toggle done/undone)
+- ✔️ Mark tasks as completed (toggle completed state)
-- 🎨 Clean, responsive UI with modern design
+- 🎨 Clean and responsive UI
-- 📱 Fully responsive and mobile-friendly
+- 📱 Mobile-friendly design

 ---